WISVCH/bapc-2025/content/registration.md

     - In case of a tie, either both teams get a slot or neither team gets a slot.
 * No more than five teams per institution will be accepted.

+Teams should conform to the [team composition rules](/rules/#team-composition).
+All profiles of all team members should be completed by Friday the 3rd of October in the ICPC system.
+Teams with incomplete registrations will not be accepted.